Improving Health Provision in Mid Wales

 In October (2024) I visited the Royal Shrewsbury Hospital.
 Construction has been progressing for several months as part of a plan to establish it as the main emergency hospital for north Powys, Shropshire, and Telford & Wrekin.
 This is an exciting development for us in Mid Wales, as it will mean access to enhanced life-saving emergency care in Shrewsbury.

 The services planned are more significant than a standard A&E department.
-The plans also mean the return of the women and children’s consultant-led inpatient service return to Shrewsbury, Head and neck department, critical care and the stroke unit is also being brought back to Shrewsbury.
+It also means the return of the women and children’s consultant-led inpatient service, head and neck department, critical care and the stroke unit being brought back to Shrewsbury.

-There are a series of road show sessions being organised by Shrewsbury Hospital which includes a community event at Welshpool Livestock Market on Monday 9th December from 10.00am – 2.00pm, in which I will also be attending.
-There will be clinicians and the programme team present at the event who will be able to answer questions about what the programme will mean and how it will improve patient care for our Montgomeryshire community.
+I also attended a road show session organised by Shrewsbury Hospital at an event at Welshpool Livestock Market in December (2024).
+There were clinicians and the programme team present at the event to answer questions about what the programme will mean and how it will improve patient care for our Montgomeryshire community.

 I believe the plans will vastly reduce current A&E waiting times at both hospitals, as well as ambulance turnaround periods.
-The changes and investment will help the trust to continue to confront its wider challenges and make the necessary reforms to attract top class consultants and clinicians.
+The changes and investment will help the Trust to continue confronting its wider challenges and make the necessary reforms to attract top class consultants and clinicians.

 GP and Dentist Recruitment